-Only 4 ingredients are needed for this creamy mango smoothie with avocado, but it packs some serious health benefits.
+Only 4 ingredients are needed for this creamy mango avocado smoothie, but it packs some serious health benefits.
 Each glass is bursting with refreshing, tropical flavors just dying to be enjoyed by you!

 Well, what are you waiting for?
 Let's get blending!